 One of my favorite options for finding donor eggs is GoStork.
 GoStork is the only fertility marketplace where intended parents find, compare and connect with top fertility providers.
 We have over 10,000 egg donors (from many different egg donor agencies combined) all in one easy-to-use platform.
 And, GoStork is 100% free for intended parents to use.

-Is therapy required to use donor eggs?
+Is therapy required for IVF with donor eggs?

 Many clinics require anyone using donor eggs to go to at least one therapy session with a trained mental health therapist.
 In my opinion, this step in the process is the most important step and, if your clinic does not require it, I would recommend you still do it.
 Using donor eggs brings up many questions and feelings that shouldn’t be ignored.
 Choosing to use donor eggs is just that – a choice – and it is important for it to be an informed choice.
 A session with a trained therapist can help you start to unpack some of these questions.